 Engagement with Institutional Leaders to Strengthen Research and Postgraduate Training

-On May 28, 2025, CARTA convened a virtual forum for the Vice Chancellors and Heads of Partner Institutions to explore strategic alignment and future priorities.
-Held every two years and the seventh of its kind, the meeting provided a platform to review program performance, discuss the evolving funding landscape, and deepen institutional engagement in strengthening postgraduate training and research ecosystems.
-Institutional leaders contributed to the ongoing strategy development process and identified tailored opportunities to enhance program impact, reaffirming their collective commitment to CARTA’s vision of developing and retaining Africa’s next generation of research leaders.
+CARTA convened a virtual forum for Vice Chancellors and Heads of Partner Institutions to explore strategic alignment and future priorities.
+The biennial meeting, now in its seventh edition, was held on May 28, 2025, and provided a platform to review program performance, reflect on the evolving funding landscape, and deepen institutional engagement in strengthening postgraduate training and research ecosystems.
+Institutional leaders contributed to CARTA’s ongoing strategy development process, identifying tailored opportunities to enhance program impact and reaffirming their collective commitment to nurturing the next generation of African research leaders.

 Optimizing the CARTA Curricula